Landydera/derazinislande.github.io/README.md

 ### Motivation

-In my online portforlio I enumerate my projects and I will be adding more going fowrard.
+In my online portforlio I enumerate my projects and I will be adding more moving fowrard.
 ___